Words by Meritxell Rosell

-The duo’s live show at Unsound Festival this last October was a perfect opportunity to get a proper taste of their work.
+Last October, the duo’s live show at Unsound Festival was a perfect opportunity to get a proper taste of their work.
 Over 40 minutes of intoxicating (in a good way) amounts of saturated colours and patterns with soothing sounds transported us far away from the city’s more wintery landscapes.
 With material from their recently published mini-LP Lex and previous album Reassemblage (both published in 2017), it was a meditative journey sliding through tapestries of sound and visuals.

-Visible Cloaks formulate some of their inspiration on the conceptual ideas behind Haruomi Hosono’s Yellow Magic Orchestra.
-YMO was a project that attempted to make a twist of western patronising fetishisation of the “oriental” (ideas also exposed in Edward Said’s seminal book Orientalism (1978)) while at the same time incorporating some western popular musical elements.
-Similarly, on Jon Hassell’s “fourth world”, a musical concept which combines the philosophy and techniques of minimalism with Asian and African styles, grounded on a heavy presence of electronic instruments.
+Visible Cloaks formulate some of their inspiration from the conceptual ideas behind Haruomi Hosono’s Yellow Magic Orchestra.
+YMO was a project that attempted to make a twist of Western patronising fetishisation of the “oriental” (ideas also exposed in Edward Said’s seminal book Orientalism (1978)) while at the same time incorporating some Western popular musical elements.
+Similarly, Jon Hassell’s “fourth world” is a musical concept combining minimalism’s philosophy and techniques with Asian and African styles, grounded on a heavy presence of electronic instruments.

 Visible Cloaks music proposes a utopian journey, a space surrounded by fluid musical techniques, abstract voices and evocative synthesis of textures.
 Expanding their musical philosophy through complex melodic shapes and phrases where this form of transculturalism materialises into enticing futuristic sounds.

-You are both musicians, and in previous productions you’ve pointed out YMO and Jon Hassell as significant influences, taking the central concept of “fourth world” or possible future of music in which elements from different cultures are integrated.
-How is their work more precisely reflected in your compositions and the instruments you use?
+You are both musicians, and in previous productions, you’ve pointed out YMO and Jon Hassell as significant influences, taking the central concept of the “fourth world” or possible future of music in which elements from different cultures are integrated.
+How is their work more precisely reflected in your compositions and instruments?

 Your most recent album, Lex, seems to explore quite complex ideas of communication, even proposing a utopian dream language.
 Could you tell us more about the intellectual process behind the album concept?